Amelita Galli-Curci: Personal life

 In 1908, Amelita Galli wed an Italian nobleman and painter, the Marchese Luigi Curci, attaching his surname to hers.
 They divorced in 1920.
 The Marchese Curci petitioned the papal council in Rome for an annulment of the marriage in 1922.
 In 1921, Galli-Curci married Homer Samuels, her accompanist.
-Their marriage lasted until Samuels' death in 1956.
+Their marriage lasted until Samuels's death in 1956.

 Galli-Curci was a student of the Indian meditation and yoga teacher Paramahansa Yogananda.
 She wrote the foreword to Yogananda's 1929 book Whispers from Eternity.

 Return to opera, death and legacy

 On 24 November 1936, Galli-Curci, aged 54, made an ill-advised return to opera, appearing in a single performance as Mimi in La bohème in Chicago.
 It was painfully clear that her best singing days were behind her and after another year of recitals she went into complete retirement, living in California.
-She lived in Los Angeles and took up painting.
-She taught singing privately until shortly before her death from emphysema in La Jolla, California on 26 November 1963, at the age of 81.
+She spent much of her time painting and taught singing privately until shortly before her death from emphysema in La Jolla, California, on 26 November 1963, at the age of 81.
 Among her students was soprano Jean Fenn.

-Galli-Curci was a popular recording artist and her voice can still be heard on original 78-rpm records and their LP and CD reissues.
-Based on her recorded legacy and contemporary assessments of Galli-Curci's performances in England and America, the opera commentator Michael Scott, writing in Volume Two of The Record of Singing (Duckworth, London, 1979), compares her unfavourably as a vocal technician with coloratura sopranos of an earlier generation, such as Nellie Melba and Luisa Tetrazzini, but he acknowledges the unique beauty of her voice and the ongoing lyrical appeal of her charming singing.
+Galli-Curci's voice can be heard today on original 78-rpm records and their LP and CD reissues.
+Based on her recorded legacy and contemporary assessments of Galli-Curci's performances in England and America, the opera commentator Michael Scott, writing in volume 2 of The Record of Singing (Duckworth, London, 1979), compares her unfavourably as a vocal technician with coloratura sopranos of an earlier generation, such as Nellie Melba and Luisa Tetrazzini, but he acknowledges the unique beauty of her voice and the ongoing lyrical appeal of her charming singing.

-Her country estate near Fleischmanns, New York, where she resided from 1922 to 1937, known as Sul Monte, was listed on the National Register of Historic Places in 2010.

-Galli-Curci's 1917 recording of Edvard Grieg's Solveig's Song is heard in the Dark Horror, Avoider game 1916 Der Unbekannte Krieg in the Bunker section and is heard at the end of the game.

 Galli-Curci is honored on the Hollywood Walk of Fame for recording, with a star located at 6121 Hollywood Boulevard.

 In Studio Ghibli's film Grave of the Fireflies, her recording of "Home!
 Sweet Home!" is played at the end.